microtrain/bootcamp/13-Express/02-Express.md

   p My name is #{name}
 ```

-From the same terminal in which your NodeJS server is running press [ctrl+c] then type ```sh npm start``` this will restart the server.
+From the same terminal in which your NodeJS server is running press [ctrl+c] then type ```npm start``` this will restart the server.
 Navigate to [http://localhost:3000/](http://localhost:3000/) and refresh the page.
 You will now see a tag line which states "My name is _YOUR-NAME_"

 Let's break this down a bit.
 In the routing file *mean.example.com/routes/index.js* you define your application's end points (aka actions) by calling an HTTP request request type (typically get or post) in the form of a router method against the router object.
 The first argument of this method names the end point, the second argument is a call back function that defines the server side functionality for the action.